 When an institution blocks an essential app like this, parents need a workaround.
 The easiest recourse is to use a VPN – you’re not breaking any laws or engaging in any illegal activity if you’d just like to check up on the safety and well-being of your child.

-We don’t, however, condone the use of Snapchat for things like revenge porn or sharing compromising pictures and videos.
+We don’t, however, condone the use of Snapchat for anything illegal which includes things like revenge porn or sharing compromising pictures and videos with consent.

-How do I use Snapchat on a VPN?
+How do I use Snapchat at Work or School?

 1. Settle on a service